 Still, there’s a "best time to share" and I’m going to tell you how to find it.

 The simplest and fastest way I know is to use a tool called Tweriod.
 They tell you the time when most of your followers are online, and the time you are most likely to get replies.
-It's super useful and very convenient, I recommend you give Tweriod a try.
+It's useful and handy.
+Give Tweriod a try.

 7. Use Lists To Curate Great Content